What Is A Dental Emergency?

 Cold sensitivity generally means that something is irritating the nerve of the tooth.
 Often that means a cavity, but it could also mean that your teeth are exposed to acids.
 Most beverages, other than water, are acidic.
 Juices, bottled tea, and sodas are particularly sensitizing to teeth.
 Initially, the teeth become sweet or cold sensitive.
 Later, cavities are likely to form.
 Cold or sweet sensitivity is mostly reversible by treating the tooth decay and eliminating the sources of sugar and acid.

 Hot and cold sensitivity may mean that the dental nerve isn’t healthy and that a root canal procedure is required.
 Please don’t be anxious about that phrase.
 A root canal is a very comfortable procedure most of the time.
-If you are nervous about this, please tell Dr. Siegelman or Dr. Currier.
-They will answer your questions and reassure you.
+If you are nervous about this, please tell Dr. Siegelman.
+He will answer your questions and reassure you.
 Hot sensitivity, throbbing, a sensation that goes back to the ear, and lasting pain that starts on its own are root canal symptoms that need treatment by an emergency dentist as soon as possible.

 Facial swelling is an urgent problem, and you should have antibiotics right away.
 If the emergency dentist in our office is not available immediately, for any reason, it’s best to contact your physician or an urgent care center.
 While a dental procedure may be needed, the antibiotics will control any infection.